Tuesday July 21, 2020

 There’s a line near the end of this that made me laugh out loud.
 At the grand opening of a nightclub, “M.S.,” its proprietor and namesake, Marty Snyder (James Cagney), steps out of a car and is arguing with a friend when a young autograph hound spies him and shouts: “Hey, that’s the guy that shot the guy!”

-Love that.
+That is so good.
 Is it based on anything?
 A famous Hollywood story?
 Or did it come from the imaginations of screenwriters Daniel Fuschs and Isobel Lennart?
 Or director Charles “not King” Vidor?
 I’m finding nothing online.
 Anyway, it was the best line in the movie.

 A lot of firsts and lasts with this one.
 Released in June 1955, “Love Me or Leave Me” was Cagney’s first Cinemascope picture; it was the first time he was second-billed since the 1930s (apparently at his insistence), and it garnered him his third and final Oscar nomination for lead actor.
 (He lost to another Marty: Ernest Borgnine.)
 It was a huge hit—the eighth-biggest of the year—while its soundtrack was the No. 1 album in the country for six months: from early August to late January 1956.
 (It was replaced by “Oklahoma!,” which was replaced by “Belafonte,” which was replaced by … wait for it … “Elvis Presley.”
 And now you know the rest of the story.)

-“Love Me or Leave Me” was also the last time Cagney played a gangster, and he may never have been scarier.
+“Love Me or Leave Me” was also the second-to-last time Cagney played a gangster, and he may never have been scarier.
 Imagine Cody Jarrett hopelessly in love.
 The movie is based on a true, tempestuous love story that Hays-Code Hollywood probably couldn’t tell properly, so, in between socko Doris Day numbers, they made it about an abusive relationship.
 It doesn’t mesh.
 It’s kind of exhausting, actually.

 Mean to me